rit-construct-makerspace/access-control-documentation/docs/ACS Website/User Management.md

 ## Holds

 In the event that a user of the shop does something unsafe or otherwise in violation of lab policies, an account hold can be placed by [Staff](#staff-role) or [Maker Mentors](#mentor-role).
-When placing a hold, the user will be prompted to add a note or some information.
+When placing a hold, the user will be prompted to add a note with some information.

 When a user has an account hold, the system will stop them from performing most functions.
 They will not longer be able to use ACS-equipped machines, check out tools, etc.